Ghiara/SingleFASTDLO/README.md

 ### Usage

-import as a standard python package with
+Import as a standard python package with
 ```
 from fastdlo.core import Pipeline
 ```